iamdurga/iamdurga.github.io/_posts/2021-9-25-r-basic-part1.md

 ```

 ## Comments
-Comments are used to give important information about the code.
-Comments are not run by the program but a programmer writes it for better explanation of the code.
+Comments are used to provide important information about the code.
+They are not executed by the program but are written by the programmer to enhance the explanation of the code.
 ```R
 # This is a comment in R
 ```

 ## Exploring vectors and factors
-Data structure as name suggest represent way to organize data to facilate different operations to perform faster calculations.
+A data structure, as the name suggests, represents a way to organize data to facilitate different operations and perform faster calculations.

 * `Vectors`:
 Collection of data of same structure.